Repository Service for TUF Documentation

 The same can be said when a user wants to integrate RSTUF into an existing distribution platform:

-Thanks to the REST API, integrating RSTUF into existing content delivery solutions is straightforward.
+Thanks to the REST API, integrating RSTUF into your existing content delivery solutions is straightforward.
 Furthermore, RSTUF is designed for scalability and can support active repositories with multiple repository workers.

 At present, RSTUF implements a streamlined variant of the Python Package Index (PyPI)’s PEP 458 – Secure PyPI downloads with signed repository metadata.
 In the future, RSTUF will grow to provide additional protections through supporting the end-to-end signing of packages, comparable to PyPI’s PEP 480 – Surviving a Compromise of PyPI: End-to-end signing of packages.